Subscribie/subscribie/docs/content/en/docs/Tasks/charge-subscribers-on-an-ad-hoc-basis.md

   How to Charge Subscribers on an Ad-hoc Basis.
 ---

-Learn How to Charge Subscribers on an Ad-hoc Basis

 >Please Note, An ad hoc charge only applies to Subscribers who have Subscribed to at least one of your plans, which can be a regular plan (e.g. £10 a month) or a free trial.
 This is because Subscribie needs to obtain payment authorisation, which is done when they sign up for a plan.
 Free Plans do not require payment authorisation, so they cannot be used for ad hoc charges.